davidwhogg/DiffractionMicroscopy/README.md

 - We will concentrate on methods that involve either explicit **optimization of a justified objective function** or else some kind of probabilistic inference.

+## Projects

+- **Simulated annealing:**  This is probably not a good idea!
+- **Aligning noisy two-dimensional slices** of the Fourier Transoform:
+In some experiments, the data is taken in many short (and hence noisy) exposures, and the sample orientation is not known for any of the exposures.
+Can these data oriented and combined accurately?